tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 However, encrypted DNS messages transmitted using TLS may be vulnerable to HNDL attacks if an attacker gains access to the public keys used in the TLS key exchange.
 If an attacker records a complete set of encrypted DNS messages, including the TLS handshake details, they could store this data today and later use a CRQC to determine the ephemeral private key used in the key exchange, thereby decrypting the content.

-To address these vulnerabilities, encrypted DNS protocols MUST support the quantum-ready usage profile discussed in {#confident}.
+To address these vulnerabilities, encrypted DNS protocols MUST support the quantum ready usage profile discussed in {#confident}.

 It is important to note that the Post-Quantum security of DNSSEC {{?RFC9364}}, which provides authenticity for DNS records, is a distinct issue separate from the requirements for encrypted DNS transport protocols.